 One of my guilty pleasures is plugging in my phone right next to my bed and finding myself scrolling the internet 3 hours past my bedtime.
 Not only is this habit bad for your sleep schedule, but it’s horrible for your mental health!
 A better alternative is to leave your phone in a different room while you sleep so that you don’t end up checking work emails at 3:00am and triggering anxiety prior to sleeping.
 By doing this, you will notice a huge difference in your sleep schedule.
 This will ensure that your relationship with your smartphone stays healthy!

-So back to the bottom line; social media causes some to feel a sense of inferiority at times… However, there are ways to avoid this feeling.
-It all depends on how you go about your smartphone usage, and what content you surround yourself with!
+Back to the bottom line; social media causes some to feel a sense of inferiority at times… But as we’ve explored, there are ways to avoid this feeling.
+One major contributor is your smartphone.
+It all depends on how you go about your smartphone usage along with the content you surround yourself with.

 Artemiz Rezvanifar was an intern with Reset Zone throughout the Summer of 2019.
 She is a full-time student, currently studying Communications at University.
 She’s an avid #ResetZoneApp user and an occasional Reset Zone Guest Blogger.
 You may spot her at Reset Zone events or at a Reset Zone booth – Make sure you stop to say hi!